 How Much Will it Cost to Get a Short Sale Attorney to Help Me?

 In Illinois, short sale sellers are not required to pay upfront attorney fees.
 This makes it easier for financially struggling homeowners to access legal representation throughout the process.
 We often take clients with as little as $0 money down.
 The most we ever charge for short sale help is $300.00 down.
-Attorneys can help sellers navigate the complex paperwork, negotiations, and legal requirements associated with short sales.
+Attorneys can help sellers understand the complex paperwork, negotiations, and legal requirements associated with short sales.
 We can also stop the foreclosure by making sure the judge knows what you’re trying to do to save your house and responding to court obligations in a timely way.

 2023 Foreclosure and Short Sale Estimates – How Does a Short Sale work in Illinois